IgorCyberTec/GRC-Politica-Telecomunicacoes/README.md

 ## Conteúdo

-- Documento em PDF detalhando as diretrizes e procedimentos para gestao de risco e garantir a segurança dos sistemas digitais no ambiente.
+- Documento em PDF detalhando as diretrizes e procedimentos para garantir a segurança dos sistemas digitais do ambiente.

 ## Uso